-Hip, joint, lower back and bone pain are very common and associated with many different medical conditions including cancers such as primary and secondary bone cancer, advanced cancer with metastasis to the bones, chondrosarcoma and leukemia.
+Hip, joint, lower back or bone pain is a very common sign/symptom/side-effect associated with many different medical conditions including cancers such as primary and secondary bone cancer, advanced cancer with metastasis to the bones, chondrosarcoma and leukemia.
 Different lab studies and few human trials suggest Omega-3 fatty acids, Curcumin, Vitamin D3 and Glucosamine with Chondroitin as promising supplements that may have the potential to reduce musculoskeletal pain including joint, hip, bone and lower back pain in cancer patients, especially breast cancer.
 Before randomly taking these dietary supplements for bone pain, cancer patients should discuss with their health care professionals to stay away from undesired interactions with ongoing treatments.

-Are bone, hip, joint and lower back pain an indication of Cancer?
+Are bone, hip, joint and lower back pain a sign of Cancer?

 Musculoskeletal pain including hip, joint, lower back and bone pain is a very common health problem worldwide.
 According to the World Health Organization, the lifetime prevalence of non-specific low back pain is around 60% to 70%.